-In addition, we have later-expiring patents relating to some of these product candidates that cover a particular form or composition, use as part of combination therapy or method of preparation or use.
+In addition to these patents and patent applications, we have later-expiring patents relating to some of these product candidates that cover a particular form or composition, use as part of combination therapy or method of preparation or use.
 These patents could provide additional or a longer period of protection.
 We also have patent applications pending that seek equivalent or substantially comparable protection for our product candidates in key international markets.